Having lost 50 pounds and kept the weight off for over 10 years, VirginiaLynne seeks to help others reach and maintain a healthy weight.

 If you are serious about wanting to lose those extra pounds, then get a good scale and start using My Fitness Pal.
 It isn't a miracle cure.
 It is a reality check which makes you realize how many calories you are putting in your mouth compared to how many calories you are burning.
 I started using My Fitness Pal in Sept.
-2011 and by Dec.
-2011 had lost 15 lbs.
-I lost another 5 lbs. in the next 3 months and kept it off for a year.
+2011, and by that December, I had lost 15 lbs.
+I lost another 5 lbs. in the next three months and kept it off for a year.

-Naturally Slim: In Sept 2012, I was ready to try to reach my final weight goal and lose another 30 pounds so that I would be in the healthiest weight range for my height.
+Naturally Slim: In Sept 2012, I was ready to try to reach my final weight goal and lose another 20 pounds so that I would be in the healthiest weight range for my height.
 I was about ready to go back on My Fitness Pal when my work offered a program called Naturally Slim.
 I decided to give it a try.
-Eleven weeks later, I lost 22 more pounds, reduced my arthritis medication and come down two pants sizes.
+Eleven weeks later, I had lost 22 more pounds, reduced my arthritis medication, and came down two pants sizes.

-Update 2016: Over five years after my weight loss journey began and I'm maintaining my weight loss.
-I feel much better and healthier than I did in 2011 and I know now that I can keep the weight off for life even in the midst of difficult schedules and stressful circumstances.
-My health and mobility is much better.
+Update 2021: Over ten years after my weight loss journey began and I'm maintaining my weight loss.
+I feel much better and healthier than I did in 2011, and I know now that I can keep the weight off for life even in the midst of difficult schedules and stressful circumstances.
+My health and mobility are much better.
 In 2011, I was able to do water aerobics.
 As I lost weight, I began to be able to do a stationary bike.
-Now I walk, do the elliptical machines and weights.
-I'm so happy to be able to do more with my family.
+Now I walk at least 4 miles every day in the hills of my neighborhood and paths of a nearby wooded area.
+I'm so happy to be able to do more with my family!

 You can lose weight too.
 Both Naturally Slim (which is about when and how you eat) or My Fitness Pal (calorie counting and exercising) are terrific programs.
-Read my review of Naturally Slim, along with this review and I'm sure you will find a program which works for you.
+Read my review of Naturally Slim, along with this review, and I'm sure you will find a program that works for you.

 Although I tried the Atkins diet and an extremely low-calorie diet for a while in high school, for the most part, my dieting has followed the simple rule that if I eat less and eat more plant material, I'll probably stay thinner and healthier.
-However, I do tend to eat during stress and the last ten years of raising five kids and taking care of two in-laws with Alzheimer's has made it hard for me to pay attention to what I was eating.
+However, I do tend to eat during stress and ten years of raising five kids and taking care of two in-laws with Alzheimer's made it hard for me to pay attention to what I was eating.
 I've dieted and counted calories enough to have a pretty good idea of what I'm putting into my mouth.
-However, that hasn't stopped my weight from creeping up over the last few years.
+However, that didn't stop my weight from creeping up.
 Sound familiar?

-I've recently been thinking I'm really ready to make a change.
+In 2011, I began thinking I needed to make a change.
 I've seen those Biggest Loser shows.
-I don't have hundreds of pounds to lose, just about 40, but I know that I will take work and effort to get those off as a fifty-year-old woman.
+I don't have hundreds of pounds to lose, just about 50, but I know that I will take work and effort to get those off as a fifty-year-old woman.
 The motivation to really get started came when my daughter went to her regular check-up and our pediatrician suggested we try My Fitness Pal.
-The doctor is using it herself because it comes as an app which lets you scan items you eat.
-We don't have a phone that does that, but I discovered that My Fitness Pal is available as a free online program.
+The doctor is using it herself because it comes as an app that lets you scan items you eat.
+We didn't have a phone that does that, but I discovered that My Fitness Pal is available as a free online program.

 Ideal Height and Weight Chart